-However with attentive fish husbandry and responsive health management, we’re now seeing average end of crop survival rates of 82.5% and above amongst farmed stocks – 92% average survival across our estate in 2020 – and we’re not resting there.
+However with attentive fish husbandry and responsive health management, we’re now seeing average end of crop survival rates of 83% (2022) and above amongst farmed stocks – our five-year average fish survival being 89% – and we’re not resting there.

 With each new crop of fish, we’re looking for the lessons learned in order to increase our understanding, reduce fish mortalities and further enhance the survival rates of future crops.

 We’re also sharing these same insights at sector level, as members of Scotland’s 10 Year Farmed Fish Health Framework.

 For many years now, Scotland’s salmon farmers have reported survival rates to Marine Scotland.
 In 2018, we took the decision to voluntarily publish these rates publicly, making Scottish salmon the first farming sector in the UK to provide this level of transparency.

 We report fish survival on a monthly basis, once month in arrears, and you can view this data in two ways via two different: